Velké Karlovice: Geography

 Velké Karlovice is located about 21 km east of Vsetín and 35 km northwest of Žilina in Slovakia.
 It borders Slovakia in the south and west.
 It lies on the border between the Hostýn-Vsetín Mountains and Maple Mountains.
 The highest point is the Vysoká mountain at 1024 m above sea level.
 Most of the built-up area is situated in the valley of the Vsetínská Bečva River, which originates in the eastern part of the municipal territory.
 The municipal territory is rich in streams, which are tributaries of the Vsetínská Bečva.

 The whole territory of Velké Karlovice lies in the Beskydy Protected Landscape Area.
 In the western part of the municipal territory is the Razula National Nature Reserve.
 It has an area of 22.5 ha.
 The reason for the protection is a fir-beech old-growth forest, which is over 170 years old.
 The area is also an important mycological locality.
 There are protected species such as junghuhnia fimbriatella, hericium flagellum, hericium coralloides, gloeophyllum abietinum, climacocystis borealis, sparassis nemecii, lentinellus castoreus and oudemansiella mucida.

 History

 Velké Karlovice was founded by Jindřich of Zierotin in 1714.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no major roads passing through the municipality.
+Velké Karlovice is the starting point and terminus of a railway line Vsetín–Velké Karlovice and served with two stops: Velké Karlovice and Velké Karlovice zastávka.